BioLogIn001/spellweavers-engine/README.md

 # spellweavers

 In 1977 Richard Bartle (https://en.wikipedia.org/wiki/Richard_Bartle) created a pencil-and-paper game Spellbinder (a.k.a.
 Waving Hands).
-It this game players cast various spells by creating sequences of gestures with their two hands.
+In this game players cast various spells by creating sequences of gestures with their two hands.
 You can read more at Bartle's website or at Wikipedia: https://mud.co.uk/richard/spellbnd.htm https://en.wikipedia.org/wiki/Spellbinder_(paper-and-pencil_game)